Resources Regarding Academic Policy

 For more information on auditing a class, including University dates and deadlines, students should consult policy information provided in the UNCG Undergraduate Bulletin.

-If a student has failed to abide by the class attendance policy and the syllabus states that the professor can drop the student for that reason, then the professor may request Undergraduate Studies to drop that student.
+If a student has failed to abide by the class attendance policy and the syllabus states that the professor can drop the student for that reason, then the professor may request the Students First Office drop that student.
 Requests are made by completing the Notification of Withdrawal/Cancellation Due to Class Attendance Form.

 Before filing this form, faculty should also be aware of the University's deadlines to drop a course without academic penalty.
 These deadlines are included on the UNCG Academic Calendar.